WSU-kduncan/ceg3120-cicd-AbsoluteSNO/README-CD.md

     n30@{ shape: rect}
     n16@{ shape: rect}
 ```
-## What is not working in this project
-* I could not get the proper webhook trigger to be done after the workflow was complete and had pushed images to DockerHub.
-I chose to trigger the webhook inside the workflow after it had pushed to DockerHub.
-I believe there is a solution to this by instead using DockerHub as the Payload Sender.

 ## Part 1
 ### Generating Tags
 * To see tags in a Git repo, you can run this command while inside the repo directory: ```git tag --list```